Best Of

 Best free Mint alternative with investment focus

-Empower is the best free Mint alternative.
-Spending tracking, net worth, and investment analysis at no cost.
-It lacks Mint's budgeting tools but excels at the investment side Mint never had.
+Empower is the best free option if you're coming from Mint.
+You get spending tracking, net worth, and investment analysis at no cost.
+It's weaker on budgeting, but stronger on the investment side Mint never had.

 Pros